Skip to main content

 Will the proposals actually sound like us, or will they read like a template?

-The system learns from your actual past proposals, not from generic language.
-During the build, we ingest your existing proposal library — typically fifteen to thirty past documents — and extract your section structure, phrasing patterns, scope language by service line, and qualifications write-ups.
+The system learns from your own past proposals, not from generic language.
+During the build, we ingest your existing library, usually fifteen to thirty documents, and extract your section structure, phrasing patterns, scope language by service line, and qualifications write-ups.
 The draft it produces reflects how your firm writes, not how a generic AI writes.
-The account lead or project manager reviews the draft before it goes anywhere, so anything that doesn't fit gets caught and corrected.
-Over the first few months, you'll also flag edits that represent new preferences, and those get folded back into the base language.
-The goal is a draft that needs light editing, not one that needs a rewrite.
+The account lead or project manager reviews every draft before it goes anywhere, so anything off gets caught and fixed.
+Over the first few months, you flag edits that represent new preferences, and those fold back into the base language.
+The target is a draft that needs light editing, not a rewrite.

-How does pricing logic get encoded — what happens when our rates change?
+How does pricing logic get encoded, and what happens when our rates change?

-Pricing rules are set up as structured logic during the build: hourly rates by role or service tier, fixed-fee ranges by project type, retainer structures, discount thresholds, and any client-specific pricing agreements.
+Pricing rules are set up as structured logic during the build: hourly rates by role or service tier, fixed-fee ranges by project type, recurring-fee structures, discount thresholds, and any client-specific pricing agreements.
 These live in a configuration layer, not buried in prompt text, so updating them doesn't require a rebuild.
-When rates change or you add a new service line with its own pricing, we update the config on the retainer.
-Most firms do one or two pricing-logic updates per year.
-The intake form captures the signals the system needs to apply the right rule — scope type, client size, engagement length, contract vehicle for contractors — and the output reflects the current approved schedule.
+When rates change or you add a new service line with its own pricing, we update the config through support.
+Most firms run one or two pricing-logic updates a year.
+The intake form captures the signals the system needs to apply the right rule (scope type, client size, engagement length, contract structure for contractors), and the output reflects the current approved schedule.

 What does my team actually need to fill in after a discovery call?

 Intake form length depends on how you scoped the build, but most firms land between eight and fifteen fields.
-Typical fields: client name, project type or service line, engagement scope in plain language, timeline expectations, any specific deliverables mentioned on the call, budget range if disclosed, relevant compliance or certification requirements.
-The goal is to capture what was actually said on the call — not ask your team to pre-write the proposal in a form.
-The system handles translation from intake notes to structured proposal language.
-For federal contractors, the form includes additional fields like contract vehicle, NAICS code, and past-performance references, since those are required inputs for compliant RFQ responses.
+Typical ones: client name, project type or service line, engagement scope in plain language, timeline expectations, any specific deliverables mentioned on the call, budget range if disclosed, and relevant compliance or certification requirements.
+The point is to capture what got said on the call, not to make your team pre-write the proposal inside a form.
+The system handles the translation from intake notes to structured proposal language.
+For compliance-heavy businesses, the form adds fields like contract structure, fit criterion, and past-performance references, since those are required inputs for a compliant RFQ response.

 How does review and editing work before a proposal goes to the client?

-Every draft sits in a review queue — the account lead or project manager gets a Slack notification when it's ready, clicks through to the document, and edits before sending.
-Nothing goes to the client without a human review step; that's by design, not just policy.
+Every draft sits in a review queue.
+The account lead or project manager gets a team chat notification when it's ready, clicks through to the document, and edits before sending.
+Nothing reaches the client without a human review step, and that's by design.
 The draft is delivered as an editable document, not a locked PDF, so edits happen directly in the doc.
 Once the reviewer approves it, they trigger the DocuSign send from the same interface, which moves the CRM deal stage automatically.
-If the draft needs significant changes, the reviewer makes them, and we track the delta — recurring heavy edits on a particular section type usually mean the base language for that section needs to be updated, which is a retainer task, not a new build.
+When a draft needs heavy changes, the reviewer makes them and we track the delta.
+Recurring heavy edits on a particular section type usually mean the base language for that section needs an update, which is handled as support, not a new build.

-Can this handle RFP and RFQ responses that have required federal formatting or specific section requirements?
+Can this handle RFP and RFQ responses with required federal formatting or specific section requirements?

-Yes, and it's one of the stronger use cases.
-Federal contractors deal with response structures that are partly mandated — PWS format, past-performance narratives in specific character counts, pricing schedules that have to map to a contract vehicle structure.
-The build handles this by encoding the required section structure for each contract vehicle or agency template you respond to, then mapping your intake fields and project library into those sections.
-Past-performance write-ups are indexed by project type and contract value so the system pulls the most relevant ones for a given opportunity.
-For contractors who respond to multiple agency formats, each gets its own template configuration.
-The same draft-and-review workflow applies — the proposal coordinator reviews the draft before submission, catches anything that doesn't meet the solicitation requirements.
+Yes, and it's one of the stronger use cases. compliance-heavy businesses deal with response structures that are partly mandated: work statement format, past-performance narratives in specific character counts, pricing schedules that have to map to a contract structure structure.
+The build encodes the required section structure for each contract structure or agency template you respond to, then maps your intake fields and project library into those sections.
+Past-performance write-ups get indexed by project type and contract value, so the system pulls the most relevant ones for a given opportunity.
+For contractors who answer multiple agency formats, each gets its own template configuration.
+The same draft-and-review workflow applies.
+The proposal coordinator reviews before submission and catches anything that misses the solicitation requirements.

 Start with an audit →